sair-lab/iSLAM/README.md

 <img src='docs/bilevel.png' width=500>

-This design significantly improves the generalization ability of the entire system and thus achieves the accuracy improvement up to 45%.
+This design significantly improves the generalization ability of the entire system and thus achieves an accuracy improvement of up to 45%.
 To the best of our knowledge, iSLAM is the first SLAM system showing that the front-end and back-end can learn jointly and mutually contribute to each other in a self-supervised manner.

 ## Related Papers

-**iSLAM: Imperative SLAM**, Taimeng Fu, Shaoshu Su, and Chen Wang, *arXiv preprint arXiv:2306.07894*, 2023.
+**iSLAM: Imperative SLAM**, Taimeng Fu, Shaoshu Su, Yiren Lu, and Chen Wang, *IEEE Robotics and Automation Letters (RA-L)*, 2024.
 [PDF](https://arxiv.org/pdf/2306.07894.pdf).

 Please cite us as:
 ```
-@article{fu2023islam,
+@article{fu2024islam,
-  title={iSLAM: Imperative SLAM},
+  title = {{iSLAM}: Imperative {SLAM}},
-  author={Fu, Taimeng and Su, Shaoshu and Wang, Chen},
+  author = {Fu, Taimeng and Su, Shaoshu and Lu, Yiren and Wang, Chen},
-  journal={arXiv preprint arXiv:2306.07894},
+  journal = {IEEE Robotics and Automation Letters (RA-L)},
-  year={2023}
+  year = {2024}
 }
 ```